 Today, you easily can spend $1 or more to quench your thirst with a Coke.

 In the “good old days,” gasoline was cheap and American cars were fuel-guzzlers.
 There was little concern about conserving gasoline or preventing air pollution.

 In 1963, when the Clean Air Act was passed to fight air pollution, a gallon of gas sold for 30 cents, the average retail price since the mid-1950s.
 It didn’t fluctuate much until the year after an OPEC oil embargo sparked the 1973 energy crisis.
 Prices then rose, hitting an average of 86 cents in 1979, before crossing the dollar mark in 1980, according to the U.S. Department of Energy.

-By contrast, the national average price for a gallon of gas at the end of September 2019 hovered around $2.66, according to AAA.
+By contrast, the national average price for a gallon of gas in mid-February 2021 hovered around $2.50, according to AAA.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.